 Those who want to be ready to pick up a mess at a moment’s notice may be best served by keeping a smaller vacuum right in their car.
 Bissell’s AeroSlim model is a handy, compact option that’s small enough to fit in the trunk, back seat, or glove compartment.
 The two-in-one crevice tool and brush attachment stores alongside the vacuum for maximum space efficiency and reaches dirt and dust under, around, and even in the car’s seats.

-Despite this model’s diminutive size, it boasts powerful suction and a 12-minute battery life.
+Despite this model’s diminutive size (it weighs less than a pound and a half), it boasts powerful suction and a 12-minute battery life.
 Users can charge it through a regular power outlet or a USB port if they’re on the go.

 Best With Accessories: ThisWorx Portable Car Vacuum Cleaner